thornwishstalon/watchful-detox-pages/pages/docs/02_features/usage_and_health.md

-## Tracking and visualizing your app usage
+## see your health data together with your usage